How to Think About Data Structure and Algorithm

 }

-(memoization) to this brute-force solution turns it into a top-down dynamic programming solution.
-If you compare it with the solution for finding the maximum depth of a binary tree, don't you find them very similar?
+(memoization) to this brute-force solution, and you get top-down dynamic programming.
+Compare it with the code for the maximum depth of a binary tree.
+Do you see how similar they are?

 Expanding Ideas

-If you understand the difference between the two solutions for the maximum depth problem, let's build on that.
-Let me ask you, how do you write the pre-order traversal for a binary tree?
+If you understand the difference between the two ways of solving the maximum depth problem, let’s keep going.
+Let me ask you: how do you write the preorder traversal of a binary tree?

-I believe everyone will scoff at this question and can write the following code without hesitation:
+I believe everyone can easily write the following code without hesitation:

 List<Integer> res = new LinkedList<>();